heristop/gutenku/packages/front/content/2026-01-13-gutenguess-daily-literary-puzzle.en.md

 ---
-description: A Wordle-inspired literary game where you guess which classic book inspired today's AI-generated haiku.
+description: A Wordle-inspired literary game where you guess which classic book inspired today's haiku.
 One guess per day, same challenge for everyone.
 ---

-# GutenGuess: A Daily Literary Puzzle
+# GutenGuess: The Daily Literary Puzzle

-_Can you outsmart the algorithm?_
+_Can you recognize the book?_

 ![GutenGuess - The daily literary puzzle game](/article/gutenguess-capture.webp)